jperon/lyluatex/lyluatex.md

 the input code will be printed in a `verbatim` environment, followed by the score.

+\lyIssue{Note:}
+Please note that input from LilyPond fragments entered with the \cmd{lilypond}
+command will be printed on a single line.
+But as such fragments are intended to contain short snippets anyway this shouldn't be an issue.

 \lyMargin{Partial printing}
 If the LilyPond input contains a comment with the character sequence `% begin